mcaralp/cellular.js/README.md

 #### pointerDistance()

-Returns the euclidean distance from the center of the current cell to the pointer in pixels.
+Returns the euclidean distance  in pixels from the center of the current cell to the pointer.
 The pointer can be the mouse (using the right click), or the finger with touch devices.

 #### pointerVector()

-Returns the vector from the center of the current cell to the pointer in pixels.
+Returns the vector  in pixels from the center of the current cell to the pointer.
 The pointer can be the mouse (using the right click), or the finger with touch devices.